 The focus of this article is on hook and line angling, but our website also covers shellfish, and Clatsop County has some great opportunities.

 In particular, the vast beaches stretching down the coast from the Columbia River’s South Jetty to Gearhart and Seaside make up Oregon’s very best razor clam digging spot.
-Find more on that here.
+Find more on in Best Razor Clamming Beaches in Oregon.

 Also, the large Columbia River estuary is among the state’s very best crabbing bays.
-There’s a full article on that here.
+Read all about the Ten Best Crabbing Spots on the Oregon Coast.

 Throughout this article, and also at the end, you will find lots of links to various resources that will help you get the most out of fishing in Clatsop County and elsewhere in Oregon, including neighboring counties.